-While 5G is not yet widespread, researchers have begun to develop next-generation mobile network technology, known as 6G.
-Scientists from Nanyang Technological University, Singapore (NTU Singapore) and Osaka University in Japan have built a new ultra-fast, wireless chip, which enables data transmission speeds that surpass the 5th Generation (5G) standards for telecommunications.
+While 5G is not yet widespread, researchers have begun to develop next-generation mobile network technology known as 6G.
+Scientists from Nanyang Technological University, Singapore (NTU Singapore) and Osaka University in Japan have built a new ultra-fast, wireless chip that enables data transmission speeds that surpass the 5th Generation (5G) standards for telecommunications.

 It allows light waves to be conducted on the surface and edges of the insulators, akin to a train following railroads, rather than through the material.
 When the light travels along with photonic topological insulators, it can be redirected around sharp corners, and its flow will resist being disturbed by material imperfections.